Spiced Pomegranate Molasses Recipe

 - Add the sugar, maple syrup, and lemon juice.
 Once the liquid starts to boil reduce the heat to low.

 - Add the star anise, cinnamon sticks, and cloves.
-Let the mixture simmer a good hour or until you get the right amount of spice aroma to your molasses.
-I would taste a little to make sure it is exactly the right spice.
+Let the mixture simmer for a good hour or until you get the right amount of spice aroma to your molasses.
+I would taste a little to ensure it is the right spice.

 - Remove the cinnamon sticks, cloves, and star anise.
 Then test the molasses.
 Take a wooden spoon and gently dip the back of the spoon in the liquid.
 If the liquid coats the back of the spoon then it is ready.

 - Remove from heat, and let the molasses cool down.
-Once it is cool store in a jar and place in refrigerator.
+Once it is cool store it in a jar and place it in the refrigerator.

 Loved your recipe.This beautiful and delicious syrup can be used for multiple dishes.